The Ultimate Guide to SEO for E-commerce Websites

 • using different product images

-• adding unique keywords on other pages
+• Do some keyword research and add unique keywords on other pages

-8. Don’t Let Page Speed Kill Your Ranking
+Don’t Let Page Speed Kill Your Ranking

 What should you do if your site is too slow?
 First, you need to find the reason.
 It could be: